s00d/nuxt-i18n-micro/docs/guide/contribution.md

 - **test**: Adding or updating tests.
 - **chore**: Miscellaneous tasks, such as updating build scripts or dependencies.

+For more details, refer to the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).

 ### 5. 🚀 Push to GitHub

 Push your changes to your fork on GitHub: